 There are no charges at all for the activities and teachings provided at Treeleaf Sangha, which are each offered free to all who may benefit.
 No donations are solicited or required.
 However, if someone wishes to make a voluntary donation to our community, they may do so at the following link with our gratitude.
-We ask all our members to consider a suggested MONTHLY DONATION OF US$5 or $10 ($60 or $120 PER YEAR), with the understanding that people who have little or no money should know especially that it is fine to donate less than such amounts or nothing at all.
+If you wish to make a donation, we ask you to consider a suggested MONTHLY DONATION OF US$5 or $10 ($60 or $120 PER YEAR), with the understanding that people who have little or no money should know especially that it is fine to donate less than such amounts or nothing at all.
 If one has more money, and feels it is right, one can donate more than such amounts.
 All donations are completely voluntary, without obligation, according to ability, and as one feels in one’s heart.
 Newcomers should wait some months until making sure they feel at home in our community before even considering to donate.
 We leave it to each person to decide.

 All donations will be used for the purposes of the maintenance and improvement of software and equipment needed for this ‘digital’ Sangha, books, notices and publications to introduce our resources to those who may benefit, support of retreats and activities, and other Sangha related expenditures under the supervision of our 5 member “Donation Oversight and Expenditure Committee” (DETAILS ON THE COMMITTEE AT THIS LINK).